USS Tuscaloosa (CA-37): May 1941 – August 1941

 Elsewhere in the Atlantic, the war between the British and the Germans took an anxious turn late in May when the German battleship Bismarck and the cruiser Prinz Eugen broke out into the Atlantic.
 On 24 May, Bismarck had sunk the vaunted HMS Hood in the Denmark Strait and had temporarily eluded pursuit.

 Bismarck's escape into the swirling mists of the Atlantic prompted orders which sent Tuscaloosa to sea immediately.
 Most of the crew on liberty at the time could not be rounded up in time, so the ship set out for the hunt with personnel "shanghaied" from Vincennes and Quincy and a group of reserve ensigns who happened to be on board for a reserve cruise.
-However, before the cruiser reached waters where she hoped to find Bismarck, British warships—directed under legally questionable circumstances by an American naval reserve ensign piloting a British PBY—succeeded in attacking Bismarck which had to be scuttled by her own crew after rudder jam and loss of her main guns.
+However, before the cruiser reached waters where she hoped to find Bismarck, British warships—directed under legally questionable circumstances by an American naval reserve ensign piloting a British PBY—succeeded in torpedoing Bismarck which had to be scuttled by her own crew after the damage caused a rudder jam and loss of her main guns.

 Tuscaloosa soon returned to the tedium, the tenor of events soon changed for the heavy cruiser.
 On 8 August, she departed Bermuda for Newfoundland and soon embarked General Henry H. Arnold, head of the Army Air Corps; Rear Admiral Richmond K. Turner, Director of the War Plans Division of the Navy; and Capt.
 Forrest Sherman.
-She joined Augusta off New York City; and, together, the two ships, escorted by a screen of three destroyers proceeded to NS Argentia, Newfoundland.
+She joined Augusta off New York City; and, together, the two ships, escorted by a screen of five destroyers, USS McDougal, USS Madison, USS Moffett, USS Sampson, and USS Winslow proceeded to NS Argentia, Newfoundland.

 Augusta, bearing President Roosevelt, and her consorts soon arrived in the barren anchorage where the British battleship HMS Prince of Wales—with Prime Minister Winston Churchill embarked—awaited her.
+Once they met, Churchill and Roosevelt were silent for a moment until Churchill said, "At long last, Mr. President."
+Roosevelt replied, "Glad to have you aboard, Mr. Churchill."
 The ensuing discussions between the two heads of state hammered out the "Atlantic Charter".